Text Message

 Usage notes

-Keep the following in mind when working with the output:
+Note the following when working with the output:

-• When using the Text Message output, it is important to understand the velocity of the data.
-Each record sent to the output generates a separate text message.
-This could quickly overload the capacity or rate limiting settings of an SMTP server.
-As a best practice, do not configure the Text Message output to send more messages than your SMTP server can handle.
+• When using the Text Message output, consider the velocity of the data.
+Each record sent to the output generates a separate text message, which can quickly overload the capacity or rate-limiting settings of an SMTP server.
+Do not configure the Text Message output to send more messages than your SMTP server can handle.

-• Text messages can be sent to a single recipient or to a set of recipients using a comma-separated list.
+• You can send text messages to a single recipient or to multiple recipients using a comma-separated list.

-• Text message recipients can be configured from an existing field or by entering phone numbers for each carrier.
+• You can configure text message recipients from an existing field or by entering phone numbers for each carrier as follows:

-• If configured from a field, the addresses should be in the format: number@carrier_domain.
+• If you configure recipients from a field, use the format number@carrier_domain.
 For example, for a phone number of (123) 456-7890 using the carrier AT&T, the corresponding recipient address is (123) 456-7890@txt.att.net.

-• If you're entering recipients by carrier, provide the phone numbers for each carrier selected in the Carrier drop-down menu.
+• If you enter recipients by carrier, provide the phone numbers for each carrier selected in the Carrier drop-down menu.

 Parameters